Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

-**Fixed:**

-- bpk-component-datatable:
-  - When `BpkDataTable` doesn't have `onRowClick` set, the hover state won't apply to rows.
-Previously, the hover state would apply regardless of whether rows were selectable or not.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).